ItsCalebJones/ItsCalebJones/profile/README.md

 ### Spaceflight News API 📰

 #### Latest News ⌛
-- <a href="https://spacenews.com/space-perspective-raises-17-million/" >🔗</a> **[SpaceNews]** Space Perspective raises $17 million
+- <a href="https://spacenews.com/military-looking-for-new-ways-to-acquire-and-use-commercial-satellite-data/" >🔗</a> **[SpaceNews]** Military looking for new ways to acquire and use commercial satellite data
-- <a href="https://arstechnica.com/science/2022/05/rocket-report-starliner-soars-into-orbit-about-those-raptor-ruds-in-texas/" >🔗</a> **[Arstechnica]** Rocket Report: Starliner soars into orbit; about those Raptor RUDs in Texas
+- <a href="https://spacenews.com/starliner-launches-to-remain-on-atlas-5/" >🔗</a> **[SpaceNews]** Starliner launches to remain on Atlas 5
-- <a href="https://www.theverge.com/2022/5/19/23131232/boeing-cst-100-starliner-launch-success-iss-nasa-oft-2" >🔗</a> **[The Verge]** Boeing successfully launches Starliner spacecraft to orbit in do-over test flight
+- <a href="https://spacenews.com/nasa-plans-early-june-rollout-of-sls-for-next-countdown-test/" >🔗</a> **[SpaceNews]** NASA plans early June rollout of SLS for next countdown test
-- <a href="https://spacenews.com/chinese-launch-startup-orienspace-raises-59-9-million-in-series-a-round/" >🔗</a> **[SpaceNews]** Chinese launch startup Orienspace raises $59.9 million in Series A round
+- <a href="https://spaceflightnow.com/2022/05/21/boeings-starliner-capsule-completes-first-nail-biting-docking-at-space-station/" >🔗</a> **[Spaceflight Now]** Boeing’s Starliner capsule completes first “nail-biting” docking at space station
-- <a href="http://www.nasa.gov/press-release/starliner-launches-to-space-station-on-uncrewed-flight-test-for-nasa" >🔗</a> **[NASA]** Starliner Launches to Space Station on Uncrewed Flight Test for NASA
+- <a href="https://www.nasaspaceflight.com/2022/05/oft-2-docking/" >🔗</a> **[NASA Spaceflight]** Starliner makes first docking with ISS on OFT-2 mission

 <hr>
   <div align="center">
-  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220520T191819">2022-05-20 19:18:19 UTC</a>
+  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220523T051845">2022-05-23 05:18:45 UTC</a>
   <br>
 </div>